Skip to main content

 Health and Safety Audit Certificate - Letter of Intent

-If the Subscriber has developed a Health and Safety Management System (HSMS) but does not yet have the required three months of documentation to achieve COR or SECOR (or equivalent) certification, they may be eligible to apply for a Temporary Letter of Certification (TLC). (i.e Link for information from ACSA: https://www.youracsa.ca/cor-secor/temporary-letter-of-certification/.)
+If a subscriber has developed an HSMS but does not yet have three months of documentation to qualify for COR, SECOR, or an equivalent certificate, they may be eligible for a Temporary Letter of Certification (TLC).

 Did this answer your question?